credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/iso-8583-packer/doc/tag/tag-packer.md

 The  `fieldNum` property is defined in subfields (children) of the `MsgFieldType.BIT_SET` fields only.
 The `TAG` property is defined in fields of `TAG_LEN_VAL`, `LEN_TAG_VAL`, `TAG_VAL` types and can be packed in different formats.

-The following implementations of the `TagPacker` interface transform values to different formats:
+The following implementations of the `TagPacker` interface transform tags to different formats:
 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.code.InterfaceImplementationsContentGenerator",
     "description": "All known implementations of the TagPacker interface",